Kitware/SlideAtlas-Server/docs/admin-rights.rst

 creation page does following

 - Makes sure the user is authorized to create a license
-- Creates a random username and passoword for mongodb database
+- Creates a random username and password for mongodb database
 - Creates a license string by encrypting the username and password together
 - Once generated the license can be revoked in web interface